NeuralEnsemble/pypl2/bin/bin-readme.md

 https://plexon.com/software-downloads/#software-downloads-SDKs

-Under "OmniPlex and MAP Offline (For reading previously recorded data files)" you will can download the "OmniPlex and MAP Offline SDK Bundle".
+Under "OmniPlex and MAP Offline (For reading previously recorded data files)" you can download the "OmniPlex and MAP Offline SDK Bundle".

 The required files are in the bundle, at: